Anti33/hmw/README.md

 # Developing-my-skills

-A Reposatory for mini projects that helpto develop my skills in a multitude of aspects and overall be a better software engineer
+A Reposatory for mini projects that help to develop my skills in a multitude of aspects and overall be a better software engineer.